 When the removal of trees or bushes is replaced with a fence is the number one cause of boundary disputes.
 Another common dispute is a new driveway and/or out builds such as sheds and garages.

-Just explain the boundary is wrong and it will be disputed in court if need be!
-Sometimes an initial solicitor letter and a copy of the deeds and a chartered surveyor report will persuade your neighbours to correct the mistake and then you can come to an agreement!
+Just explain the boundary is wrong and it will be disputed in court if need be.
+Sometimes an initial solicitor letter and a copy of the deeds and a chartered surveyor report will persuade your neighbours to correct the mistake and then you can agree.

 If you have discovered a fence you believe to be on your property then you will need to dispute the claims made by your neighbour.
 You should first take any pictures and start building a case if the dispute ends up in court.